pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 We will set up white board charts for each of you, along with flip chart markers, in four corners of the room.

+Please start by coming up with the **name for your project**.
+It should be something that can be used as the name of a github repo, so let's keep the number of characters to fewer than 20, e.g. `"Gaucho GE Grabber"` is 18.

+For example, if your project name is `Gaucho GE Grabber` your repo will end up being `ucsb-cs56-gaucho-ge-grabber`
+* Your project name can be mixed case and have spaces, e.g. `"Gaucho GE Grabber"`
+* In repo names we are going with all lowercase, to keep things simple

-Please start by writing the name of your team, your mentor, and the names of the people on your team, (with a checkmark beside those that are present, and an X by those that are absent.)
+Write the name of your project, your mentor, and the names of the people on your team, (with a checkmark beside those that are present, and an X by those that are absent.)

 Example: